Winsplit/e-paper75/README.md

 # e-paper75

 This code is under construction.
-Due to refreshing problems using ESPhome I will remove the data that needs to be regularly updated.
+Due to the "malfunction" with refreshing of the display using ESPHome I will remove the sensor data that needs to be regularly updated.
+Perhaps add calendar entries instead....